Military band: Bolivia

 In Bolivia, the use of the Turkish crescent with the addition of vertical banners and standards is standard practice in its military bands (only the Bolivian Navy fields bagpipers and fanfare trumpeters in its bands), while the drumline is stationed at the front of the ensemble, thus following both German and French practice.
 The bands of the Bolivian Colorados Regiment, the presidential guard infantry regiment, and of the Bolivian Army Military Music School are both designated as the country's most senior military bands of the Bolivian Armed Forces.
 The Military Music School (Escuela Militar de Musica del Ejercito) was created by Supreme Decree on 20 May 1889.
 Today the anniversary of the school is celebrated on 20 May of each year.
 In 1951, it received the honorific "Lt.
 Col. Adrián Patiño".
 It wears the service dress with the peaked cap.
 In addition the Band of the Military College of Bolivia served as the senior band of the military educational institutions, having been established in the early 20th century.
 The Band follows the Prussian precedent with the wearing of the Prussian-styled full dress on parades.
 Two additional regimental bands wear War of the Pacific era full dress in the Army (the bands of the 2nd Infantry Regiment and the 3rd Infantry Regiment).

 A number of Army regimental bands wear either battle dress or combat dress uniform on parade, with combat helmets as headdress for the bandsmen.
+There's only one mounted brass band.

 Bands are also mounted by the Bolivian Navy and Air Force.
 As a general rule the bandsmen of these two services wear the service full dress uniform on parade, regardless of rank held (the Navy has an exception, as US dixie hats are worn with the full dress by bandsmen who are in lower-ranked ratings).